List of neighbourhoods in Edmonton: List

-Business Improvement Areas
+Business improvement areas

-In Edmonton, a Business Improvement Area (BIA; formerly business revitalization zone or BRZ) is "a specific geographic area of the city in which businesses pool resources and work together, through a formal association, to enhance the economic development of their area," such as through various improvements, initiatives, programs, promotions and festivals to attract customers.
+In Edmonton, a business improvement area (BIA; formerly business revitalization zone or BRZ) is "a specific geographic area of the city in which businesses pool resources and work together, through a formal association, to enhance the economic development of their area," such as through various improvements, initiatives, programs, promotions and festivals to attract customers.

 The authority for Edmonton to establish a BIA is enabled by section 50 of the Municipal Government Act.
 Some of Edmonton's BIAs share their name with neighbourhoods, but their boundaries do not coincide with those of the neighbourhoods.
 Edmonton has 13 BIAs as of 2022: